PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Pulling Leaderboard Data Using Python and Rest.md

   * *lb-name*.
 * The key will be *test_part*.

-This code will be very similar to the code for the Leaderboard name check, but here the Leaderboard name is the *lb-name* and *partition-id* fields concatenated together to create the full Leaderboard name.
-We'll also have to add a period between the name and *partition-id* because the shortcode of a partitioned Leaderboard includes this.
-For example, if the Leaderboard name is *lbpart* and it has the partition *partition_1*, then the full name is *lbpart.partition_1*.
+This code will be very similar to the code for the Leaderboard name check, but here the Leaderboard name is the *lb-name* and *partition-id* fields concatenated to create the full Leaderboard name.
+We'll also have to add a period between the name and *partition-id* because the shortcode of a partitioned Leaderboard includes this:
+* For example, if the Leaderboard name is *lbpart* and it has the partition *partition_1*, then the full name is *lbpart.partition_1*.

 ```